dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // W każdej nokturnie smutek staje się strukturą, a tęsknota przybiera kształt. <br>
 // Fortepian nie jest instrumentem, lecz katedrą oddechu i ciszy. <br>
-// Stajemy się rusztowaniem.
-Zostaniesz przywołany. <br>
+// Stajemy się rusztowaniem. <br>
 // In each nocturne, sorrow becomes structure, and longing becomes form. <br>
 // The piano is no instrument, but a cathedral of breath and silence. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="FRÉDÉRIC CHOPIN" src="https://github.com/user-attachments/assets/63a1d323-2886-44fe-85de-63cf0310afe1" /> <br>
 … <br>